Thomas-Walker-Lynch/project-enviroment/README.md

-We might do this because our project depends on other projects, and those other projects have their own git repositories, or because we are developing more than one project together under one shared environment.
+We might do this because our project depends on other projects, and those other projects have their own git repositories, or because we are developing more than one project together with one shared environment.

 We then use the submodule just like we would use any other git module.
 I.e. after we make changes we must add the changes, then commit them, and then push the submodule.